Overview

 Grant Seeking Resources

-The following resources, including the Directory of Foundations and grant opportunities, features foundations who have websites that allow grant seekers to find up-to-date information about foundations and their respective grant opportunities.
+The following resources feature funders and organizations who have websites that allow grant seekers to find up-to-date information about foundations and their respective grant opportunities as well as offer updates, subscriptions, e-newsletters, listservs, podcasts, and alerts for funding opportunities and the nonprofit sector.

 Capacity Building Resources